 Further Training Occupations

-Graduates of the apprenticeship system can chose to take an examination leading to further training occupations like e.g. the master craftsperson.
+Graduates of the apprenticeship system can choose to take an examination leading to further training occupations like e.g. the master craftsperson.
 Further training is also regulated through the Vocational Training Act and for the skilled crafts the Trade and Crafts Code.
 According to those laws the ministries in charge can issue national regulations on the examinations.
 In some cases the social partners initiate the process of elaboration and participate actively in it.
 Then the procedure is similar to the elaboration of training regulations for initial VET, involving also professional experts nominated by the social partners.
 For the e.g. the master craftsperson in certain crafts the procedure differs.
 There are a total of 223 federal regulations for further vocational training and retraining in 2018.

 The regulations only cover the examination, which is taken at the competent body in charge, usually the chamber.
 The framework curricula for preparation courses are elaborated by the umbrella organisation of the chambers or the professional association in charge.

-National regulations are only elaborated if a certain set of criteria is fullfilled, e.g. regarding the expected numbers of graduates.
+National regulations are only elaborated if a certain set of criteria is fulfilled, e.g. regarding the expected numbers of graduates.
 On regional level the chambers can issue rules for further training examinations in fields or specialisations that are not covered by national regulations.
-Alternative career advancement pathways for graduates of the dual apprenticeship system are the recognized qualifications at the trade and technical schools of the federal states like technicians.
+Alternative career advancement pathways for graduates of the dual apprenticeship system are the recognized qualifications at the trade and technical schools of the Federal States like technicians.